hongshin/OperatingSystem/POLICY.md

 ### Failures ###
 A student will be rejected (i.e., get F) without any excuse for the following cases:
   * Acts or attempts of conducting academic dishonesty, including the following cases:
-    * To see other's answer or unauthorized materials (including online ones) at an exam, homework, etc.
+    * To see other's answer or to use unauthorized materials or tools (including online ones) at an exam, homework, etc.
     * To show his/her answer at an exam, homework, etc.
     * To fake a point that matters to grading (attendance, discussion, peer evaluation)